rcomer/bjl-stale/README.md

 # stale
-a stale repo waiting to go moldy
+A stale repo waiting to go moldy